Revision A, August 1998, documents initial release of University Handbook.

 A payroll summary sheet listing gross and net pay, deductions, employer contributions, and a leave summary will be sent each month.
 All faculty and staff are on direct deposit.

-The system for classified staff is based on establishing standards of performance at the beginning of the rating period.
+The system for non-exempt staff is based on establishing standards of performance at the beginning of the rating period.
 Formal evaluations are done semiannually for the first year and annually thereafter.
 At the end of the period, the staff member and supervisor meet to discuss performance.
 If the performance has been satisfactory, new standards are established for the coming year.
 If the performance has been unsatisfactory, then a probationary period (up to 90 days) begins.
 If substantial improvement has been made, then a second probationary period may be granted with the approval of the president; otherwise, the staff member will be terminated.

 Further information is available from the Office of Human Resources.